RVirmoors/ccia/slides/03-03-regression.md

 --

-what is the latent space of a FF neural net?
+what defines a latent space in this neural net?

 ---
 ## Basic ANN architecture design